 The surgery can be performed on an outpatient basis.
 You’ll be able to use your fingers and hand for basic activities immediately after surgery.

-“For patients with longstanding nerve compression, it may take up to a year to get sensation and power back,” Dr. Lefebvre explained.
+“For patients with longstanding nerve compression, it may take up to a year to get sensation and power back,” Lefebvre explains.

 Is there anything I can do to make sure my carpal tunnel syndrome doesn’t return?